 McCree’s position places her on a team designing & supervising modifications and resolving technical problems on Amtrak’s trains.
 The job has given her a chance to travel all around the Northeast Corridor.

 “I do travel around a lot.
 I've been to New York; I've been to the DC yards.
 I've been to Bear Delaware where they have their overhaul shop where they take apart the whole train and put it back together,” she recalls.
 “And I've been to Wilmington and obviously Philly, in the Philly yards.
-On the days that I travel, it’s very different from classes because I am going out and meeting all these people, I am doing things in the field and I actually seeing it.
+On the days that I travel, it’s very different from classes because I am going out and meeting all these people, I am doing things in the field and seeing how what I’m learning is put into use.
 It’s a really great experience.”

 Her experience at Amtrak will be especially beneficial when she comes back to full time classes.
 While away from the classroom and exploring the working world she realized that teamwork is one of the most important values she’ll need in the future.
 The Amtrak environment showed her that collaborative work and the ability to apply feedback will be critical in her career.

 “I think the biggest thing that will change is the way that I do work.
 I t will be different because I've always had the view that I have a project, I do it all myself, I figure it out, and then I turn it in.
 The world really is different and if you don't know what to do about your project, you ask people and then you figure it out,” says McCree.